Coronavirus impact: latest information

 Access to buildings

-Our campus is now fully closed.
+Our campus is currently closed.

 Students can check a dedicated online guide to using library services off-campus for more information.